Nepal

 Consider using cost of living comparison websites to gain a better understanding of the potential costs in your host country.

-Housing costs vary depending on the location, size and quality, starting from $250 per month for a room with kitchen and more for apartments or houses with amenities.
+Cost of living in Nepal on average is 65% lower than the United States.
+Housing costs vary depending on location, size, and quality, starting from $250 per month for a room with kitchen and more for apartments or houses with amenities.
 For day-to-day expenses, $20-35 suffices if cooking at home.
-Dining out may cost $15-25 per meal at a good restaurant.
-Travel has been made easier due to the advent of ride apps such as Pathao, Tootle, and InDriver.
-Public transport is cheaper, but congested.
+Dining out may cost $15-30 per meal at a good restaurant.
+Travel has been made easier due to the advent of ride apps such as Pathao and InDrive.
+Public transport is cheaper but congested.
 Researchers are advised to live near their research site or host institution to reduce commuting.

 Dependents